Sunscreen-tech/spf/README.md

 ## Processing Unit

-Crate `parasol_runtime`, `parasol_cpu_macros` and `parasol_cpu` include the core HPU libraries (such as fluent) and implementation of the instructions in the Parasol ISA.
+Crate `parasol_runtime`, `parasol_cpu_macros` and `parasol_cpu` include the core SPF libraries (such as fluent) and implementation of the instructions in the Parasol ISA.
 This includes key generation, ciphertext conversion, instruction scheduling and execution among other things.

 ## Misc

-Crate `parasol_concurrency` includes a few data structures such as spinlock and atomic refcell used by the HPU core.
+Crate `parasol_concurrency` includes a few data structures such as spinlock and atomic refcell used by the SPF core.
 Directory `examples` includes crate `basic_add` as an example.

 # Installation